-They taunted the beast in death to rise again; caution extinguished with its demise.
+They taunted the beast in death to rise again, caution extinguished with its demise.
 And now that it was dead and stared out at the world without blinking, they were brave and triumphant.
-Never in all their fifteen summers would they have dreamed of being so close to such an animal.
+Never in all their thirteen summers would they have dreamed of being so close to such an animal.
 Such beasts were only glimpsed at dawn and at dusk, and even then they were out of the reach of mere mortals.
 They and the herd were the property and hunted playthings of kings and nobles.

 And here they were, village boys without a pair of shoes between them, victorious hunters.
-They wanted to shout their triumph from the treetops.
+They wanted to shout their triumph from the tree tops.

-It was a foolish want and one that would be denied them.
-They were trespassers, in this wood, on this estate, and at this particular hour such trespass was a hanging offence.
+It was a foolish want, and one that would be denied them.
+They were trespassers—in this wood, on this estate, and at this particular hour such trespass was a hanging offence.
 Not that anyone who had been caught had ever been hanged.
 A caution from the gamekeeper was enough to be warned off, for a few weeks at least.
 But a caution would not do for them this time.
 This time they had killed, and His Lordship’s most prized stag.
 This time, if they were caught, they would dangle from the end of a rope.

 Such a shared thought, as if it were a startling revelation and only now realized, made the youths step away from the beast.
 They stared at one another, and then without warning, surprised themselves by bursting into laughter.
 It was the sort of high-pitched nervous laugh that derives from absolute panic.
 But neither wanted to admit to being frightened or show they cared in any way about the consequences of their actions.
-And to their relief neither was required to admit to it.
+And to their relief, neither was required to admit to it.

 A third youth, the ringleader, and the one who had shot the fatal arrow, pushed between them and ordered they shut up.
-Had they forgotten they’d heard voices deep in the wood.
+Had they forgotten they’d heard voices deep in the wood?
 It could be their brethren looking to net a couple of hares or a brace of partridges.
-What if it was Adams the gamekeeper and his assistants, who always made a habit of prowling at sun up and sun down?
+What if it were Adams the gamekeeper and his assistants, who always made a habit of prowling at sun up and sun down?
 Did they want to get caught and hanged?